svenheden/xml-beautifier/README.md

 This module "beautifies" XML documents by putting each tag and text node on their own line and correctly indents everything.

-Can be used e.g. if you're [pre-rendering static HTML with React][react] and (for some reason) need the generated HTML to be more human-readable.
+Can be used e.g. if you're using [React as a static page generator][react] and (for some reason) need the generated HTML to be more human-readable.